 6.7.4 University Grade Appeal Committee

 a.
 Student Membership.
-The student membership will include one undergraduate or graduate student appointed by each of the seven college deans for a one year appointment to assume their committee responsibility at the start of the fall semester and serving for a twelve-month term.
+The student membership will include one (1) undergraduate and one (1) graduate student appointed by each of the college deans for a one-year appointment to assume their committee responsibility at the start of the fall semester and serving for a twelve-month term.
 A student member may serve an unlimited number of terms.

 c.
 Vacancies.
 Should a faculty member or student vacancy occur, the appropriate dean shall appoint a member to the committee for the remainder of the twelve-month term.